Arts In Education

 Golden Isles Arts & Humanities offers field trips to see live theatrical productions at the Historic Ritz Theatre each school year.
-In the 2019-20 school year, 4 separate shows will be offered: The True Story of the Three Little Pigs, A Christmas Carol, Atwater-Donnelly in concert and How I Became A Pirate.
+For 2021-22, three shows will be offered: A Christmas Carol (December 2021), Heroes of the Underground Railroad (February 2022) and Aesop’s Fables (May 2022).
 Custom resource guides are provided for each production.
-Field trip tickets are $5 each.
+Field trip tickets are only $5/seat.

 The Middle Read-Little Read